vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1107
 Like sharing one’s food at one’s own home
 Is the embrace of this fair maid. *
-KK
+(K. Kannan)

 1108
 Sweet indeed is that embrace
 Wherein not a breath comes between.
-PS
+(P.S.
+Sundaram)

 1109
 To fall out, make up, and unite again are the gains Reaped by those obsessed with love. *
-PS, DL
+(P.S.
+Sundaram), (W.H.
+Drew and  J. Lazarus)

 1110
 The more you indulge, the more you realize your ignorance.
 Be it love or learning.
-NV
+(N.V.K.
+Ashraf)

 Notes:
 1102.
 Compare with 1275.
 “The trickery caused by the braceleted one carries the medicine to cure my ills as well” * - KV 1104.
 Compare with 1159.
-“Can fire, which hurts when touched, hurt like the passion of love even untouched?” - NV
+“Can fire, which hurts when touched, hurt like the passion of love even untouched?” - (N.V.K.
+Ashraf)

 112
 Expressing her charms